Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/Test-Cases.md

 ---

-## 28. Login with temporary network/server failure
+## 28. Login with network connection failure

-**Precondition:** User is on the login page and valid credentials are available.
+**Precondition:** User has valid login credentials.

 **Steps:**

+1. Clear the browser cache and cookies for the MyWhoosh website.
+2. Open the MyWhoosh login page.
-1. Enter a valid email address.
+3. Enter a valid email address.
-2. Enter the correct password.
+4. Enter the correct password.
-3. Complete the reCAPTCHA verification.
+5. Complete the reCAPTCHA verification.
-4. Open browser DevTools and set Network throttling to `Offline`.
+6. Open browser DevTools and set Network throttling to `Offline`.
-5. Click the "Submit" button.
+7. Click the "Submit" button.

-**Expected Result:** Login does not complete and an appropriate network error or retry message is displayed.
-The page remains usable and does not enter an unexpected or broken state.
+**Expected Result:** Login does not complete.
+An appropriate network error or retry message is displayed, and the login page remains usable without crashing or entering an unexpected state.

+---

 ## Out of Scope